concr/homekit-logger/README.md

 ## Setup automation for logging

+TBD: Changed in iOS 26 a bit ...

 * Open Home app (iOS, iPadOS or macOS)
 * Click `+` then `Add Automation`
 * Select `A Sensor Detects Something`